thothforge/thothctl/docs/framework/commands/inventory/inventory_iac.md

 1. **Regular Inventories**: Create inventories regularly to track changes over time
 2. **Version Checking**: Use `--check-versions` to identify outdated modules
+3. **Provider Analysis**: Use `--check-providers` to understand provider dependencies
-3. **Multiple Report Types**: Use `--report-type all` to generate both HTML and JSON reports
+4. **Multiple Report Types**: Use `--report-type all` to generate both HTML and JSON reports
+5. **Custom Project Names**: Use `--project-name` for clear identification in reports
-4. **Backup Inventories**: Store inventories in a version-controlled location
+6. **Backup Inventories**: Store inventories in a version-controlled location
-5. **CI/CD Integration**: Add inventory creation to your CI/CD pipeline
+7. **CI/CD Integration**: Add inventory creation to your CI/CD pipeline
-6. **Framework Specification**: Explicitly specify the framework type for more accurate results
+8. **Framework Specification**: Explicitly specify the framework type for more accurate results

 ## Terragrunt Support